You might be eligible for HECS-HELP

 What if I don’t register in time?

-If you did not provide your tax file number at the time of completing your Commonwealth Assistance form, you can go back to Student Connect and register it any time prior to the census date of the relevant study period.
+If you did not complete your HECS-HELP form or provide your tax file number at the time of completing your Commonwealth Assistance form, you can register in Student Connect anytime prior to the census date of the relevant study period.

-Please be aware though that forms completed after census date will not take effect until the next study period.
+Please note that any forms completed after census date will not take effect until the next study period.

 Deferring your fees

-If you have a HECS-HELP loan, your fees will be deferred automatically.
+If you have a HECS-HELP loan, your fees will be deferred automatically, providing you have an available HELP balance.

 You will make repayments to your HECS-HELP loan through the Australian Taxation Office (ATO), not through ACU.